Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
 ### Can SwitchBot Mini Robot Vacuum K10+ / K10+ Pro Wipe up Spills on the Floor?

-Last Updated：2023 May 17

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro

-Please note that although a small amount of water (approximately 50ml) can be wiped off, it is not compatible with wiping off a large amount of water.
+Please note that while a small amount of water (around 50ml) can be wiped off, it is not recommended to wipe off large amounts of water as this may cause fan failure due to water being sucked into the product's interior.